mathspp/mathspp/pages/02.blog/lsbasi-apl-part4/item.en.md

 ---
-title: Let's build a simple interpreter for APL - part 4 - pretty printing
+title: Let's build a simple interpreter for APL - part 4
 ---

 In part 4 of this series of blog posts we take a look at pretty printing of APL arrays.